March 20–22, 2018 nor'easter: Pennsylvania

 In Pennsylvania, Governor Tom Wolf put over 450 Pennsylvania National Guard soldiers on standby.
 In Philadelphia, a snow emergency was declared for March 21, with schools and government offices shut down.
-SEPTA modified their service plan for March 21 due to the snow, with Regional Rail trains running on a modified Saturday schedule and Broad Street Line and Market-Frankford Line trains running during the overnight hours.
+SEPTA modified their service plan for March 21 due to the snow, with Regional Rail trains running on a modified Saturday schedule and Broad Street Line and Market–Frankford Line trains running during the overnight hours.
 In addition, several SEPTA bus routes were placed on detours in advance of the storm.
 PennDOT reported that it had around 400 snow trucks and over 70,000 pounds of salt ready to clear roadways during the storm.
 Authorities from the Pennsylvania Turnpike Commission announced that the speed limit would be reduced to 45 mph on the entire length of the Pennsylvania Turnpike and the Northeast Extension, with a truck and trailer ban enacted for the entire turnpike starting at 8 p.m on March 20.
 PennDOT also lowered the speed limit to 45 mph on several freeways in the southeastern part of the state and implemented truck and trailer bans on select freeways in the eastern part of the state.
 A crash involving two tractor-trailers shut down the westbound Pennsylvania Turnpike west of Reading.
 Two police officers were taken to the hospital following a crash on Interstate 95 in Philadelphia during the storm.
 Two people were killed in a crash in Horsham on March 20 when their car slid on ice and hit another car head on.
 The bus carrying the Villanova Wildcats men's basketball team to the airport for a charter flight to Boston for their NCAA tournament Sweet 16 game got stuck in the snow trying to leave the campus and took ten attempts to get freed.

-In the Lehigh Valley, LANTA buses operated on snow emergency detours, with service suspended at 4 p.m. on March 21.
+In the Lehigh Valley region of eastern Pennsylvania, LANta buses operated on snow emergency detours, with service suspended at 4 p.m. on March 21.
 In Berks County, BARTA suspended bus service starting at 5 p.m. on March 21.
 Bieber Tourways canceled most of its buses between the Reading and Lehigh Valley areas and Philadelphia and New York City on March 21.
 The cities of Allentown and Reading opened downtown parking garages to residents to park for free.